conda-forge/conda-forge.github.io/sphinx/src/maintainer/infrastructure.rst

 * We generally provide notice in the form of an announcement when a compiler is going to be upgraded.
   Note that these changes take a bit of time to complete, so you will generally have time to prepare should you need to.
-* Some of the criteria we think about when considering a compiler migration include
+* Some of the criteria we think about when considering a compiler migration include:
-  1) the degree of disruption to the ecosystem, 2) the amount of work for the ``core`` team, and 3) the amount of time it will cost our (volunteer) feedstock maintainers.
+  - the degree of disruption to the ecosystem,
+  - the amount of work for the ``core`` team,
+  - the amount of time it will cost our (volunteer) feedstock maintainers.

 We do use some unofficial names for our compiler stack internally.
 Note however that the existence of these names does not imply any level of support or stability for the compilers